mit-pdos/dsrg/source/_posts/2013-06-13-cheriton-and-skeen.markdown

   There are almost always hidden channels in a group of nodes, or methods of communication not captured by the network.
-For example, processes might all write to shared database, and writes seen at that databasaemight not preserve CATOCS.
+For example, processes might all write to a shared database, and writes seen at that database might not preserve CATOCS.
 Similarly, threads on a single machine might share memory.

-  They use a contrived example of an independent "FIRE" message appearing before an unrelated "FIRE OUT" message, and thus the system might appear to not be in a "FIRE" state.
+  They use a contrived example of an independent "FIRE" message appearing before an unrelated "FIRE OUT" message, and thus the system might appear to not be in a "FIRE" state, because it misapplied the unrelated "FIRE OUT".

 * Can't say "together"